 What it does

-Qualtrics helps companies collect and analyze customer feedback.
-It focuses on understanding customer satisfaction, customer opinions, and experience trends through surveys, reviews, and feedback forms.
+Qualtrics helps companies collect and analyze customer feedback through surveys, reviews, and feedback forms.
+It focuses on understanding customer satisfaction, opinions, and experience trends — with sentiment analysis that identifies common complaints, positive experiences, and customer patterns at scale.

 Strengths

-- Excellent customer research capabilities
+- Excellent customer research and survey capabilities

-- Strong feedback analytics
+- Strong feedback analytics and sentiment analysis

-- Enterprise experience management
+- Enterprise experience management for large organizations

 Limitations

-- More focused on insights than execution
+- More focused on insight generation than campaign execution

 - Requires another tool for running campaigns based on findings